-Unless the ball field and playground are being used for extracurricular activities such as afterschool programs and sports, the areas are open to the public for recreational use.
+Unless the ball field and playground are being used for extracurricular activities such as 21^{st} Century and track, the areas are open to the public for recreational use.
 These areas will not be supervised by school staff and the public uses at their own risk.

 Students on campus during a sanctioned activity must be supervised.
-All registered students of Beaver Creek School must leave campus via parent-approved transportation.
+All registered students of Beaver Creek School must leave campus via parent approved transportation.
 Staying on school grounds afterschool is not allowed because it is the school's responsibility to make sure students get home safely.
-If a child returns to the ball field or playground after school hours, it is not a school sanctioned activity and there will be no supervision.
+If a child returns to the ball field or playground after school hours it is not a school sanctioned activity and there will be no supervision.
 The public restrooms will also be closed.

-When students return for after-school extracurricular activities, parents need to be aware that the public accessed playground (school grounds) and ball fields are unsupervised.
-If the student is on the school campus, he or she will be expected to stay in the gym or designated area of activity.
-If not in compliance, students will be subject to disciplinary action.
+When students return for after school extra-curricular activities, parents need to be aware that the public accessed playground (school grounds) and ball fields are unsupervised.
+If the student is on the school campus, he or she will be subject to discipline unless in the room or gym during the time of the activity.

+District staff find that students are not going home and being on campus or on the playground.
 These students are NOT supervised and this does not follow school procedures.